ampproject/amp.dev/content/docs/guides/analytics_amp/analytics-vendors.md

 Adds support for Chartbeat.
 More details for adding Chartbeat support can be found at [support.chartbeat.com](http://support.chartbeat.com/docs/integrations.html#amp).

-### ColAnalytics

-Type attribute value: `colanalytics`

-Adds support for ColAnalytics.
-Additionally, you must specify a value for `id`.

 ### Clicky Web Analytics

 Type attribute value: `clicky`